rezafaizarahman/portfolio/src/works/colearn.md

 <div class="col-start-3 col-end-9">

-We convert to a main flow from the customer journey then create the wireframe to confirm the idea.
-In this stage, we decide to make four main features:
+From the customer journey, we convert to a main flow and create a wireframe to confirm the idea.
+In this stage, we decide to include four main features:

 <div style="background-color:#1e40af; border-radius:16px" class="relative px-10 py-10 bg-blue-50">
   <div class="text-base leading-6 space-y-4 text-white sm:text-lg sm:leading-7">